 These integrations are also evident in TikTok’s recent alliance with Shopify, too, to allow content and marketing control on the social network to be controlled straight from the Shopify dashboard.

 It remains to be seen whether these integrations will mainly come in the form of downloadable apps from the platforms’ app pages, or features embedded in the Business Manager and Ad accounts of the various social networks, or something else.
-But it’s clear that this will be an area that everyone will be focusing on for 2021 as more social sites recognise the revenue potential of commerce and more commerce platforms leverage the power of social media.
+But it’s clear that this will be an area that everyone will be focusing on for 2021 as more social sites recognize the revenue potential of commerce and more commerce platforms leverage the power of social media.

 As well as for chatbots, AI is being used to help manage what conversations and posts are filtered through to public relations teams so they can respond to potential negative press about their brand in good time.
-AI is also able to analyse data and detect patterns of behaviour online and on social networks better than people can, even from images and not text, so this helps companies to make smarter and better business decisions.
+AI is also able to analyze data and detect patterns of behavior online and on social networks better than people can, even from images and not text, so this helps companies to make smarter and better business decisions.

 At the same time, AI is being put to use in social commerce for the purposes of marketing.
-Virtual influencers like Sousa, aka Lil Miquela, are computer generated people who look like Sims but who speak to camera and publish posts on TikTok and Instagram like real influencers do.
+Virtual influencers like Sousa, aka Lil Miquela, are computer-generated people who look like Sims but who speak to the camera and publish posts on TikTok and Instagram like real influencers do.
 Many brands, especially fashion labels, are taking advantage of the runaway popularity of such CGI influencers to promote their goods.

 While the majority of searches and interactions on social media still rely on text-based inputs that users type in manually, voice is becoming more important.
 Voice recognition software is becoming more accurate and more people than ever are buying voice speakers like Amazon’s Alexa or Google Home, with 75% of US homes expected to own one by 2025.
 It’s no surprise that 94% of brands intend to increase their spending on voice tech.

 Voice commerce is on the rise, too, with 22% of people who own smart speakers having tried to use it to buy something.
-Taking advantage of this trend to enable customers to tell chatbots and human sales assistants what they’re looking for via audio messages, or empowering voice searches for certain products or content on social media will be the frontier for social commerce in the next few years.
+Taking advantage of this trend to enable customers to tell chatbots and human sales, assistants, what they’re looking for via audio messages, or empowering voice searches for certain products or content on social media will be the frontier for social commerce in the next few years.
 Voice commerce has huge potential, but a lot of work still needs to be done to perfect voice technology for eCommerce retailers.

 Experts have been predicting for several years now that social commerce will be one of the biggest growing trends for eCommerce in the future, and it is certainly gaining traction slowly but surely, but there are still significant hurdles to overcome before consumers fully accept and trust social media platforms as a channel to purchase from.